i-c-stratigraphy/guide/pages/magn.md

 A magnetostratigraphic polarity unit and its boundaries may be extended away from its type locality or stratotype only as far as the magnetic properties and stratigraphic position of the unit can be identified.

-### F. Naming of Magnetostratigraphic Polarity Units.
+### F. Naming of Magnetostratigraphic Polarity Units
 See section <a href="defs#b3">3.B.3</a>.

 The formal name of a magnetostratigraphic polarity unit is formed from the name of an appropriate geographic feature combined with a term indicating its rank and direction of polarity, e.g. Jaramillo Normal Polarity Zone.

 The currently well-established names derived from the names of distinguished contributors to the science of geomagnetism (for example, Brunhes, Gauss, Matuyama) should not be replaced.